Flying Frontier: Emotional Support Animal Policies

 What Is Frontier Airlines’ Emotional Support Animal Policy?

-Frontier does not allow passengers to travel with emotional support animals.
+.
 While airlines no longer need to accommodate ESAs, they do need to accept service animals.
 If you have a fully trained service dog, including a psychiatric service dog, you can fly with the service dog without paying a pet fee.

 To fly with a service dog, you'll need to fill out and return the Department of Transportation Service Animal Air Transportation Form at least 48 hours before your trip.
 This form includes information such as

 - A description of your service dog

 - Confirmation that the dog is vaccinated for rabies